paulkienitz/SPARE/README.md

 You can just as easily select content from pages not resembling the calling page.
 You can optionally send POST data as well.
 Another option is to display intermediate content (e.g. "Loading...") during the transaction.
 And there's an option to invoke callback functions on success or failure.
 None of these is required for basic usage.

 And if the URL you give returns a page fragment, so you don't have to select an element within it, that's even simpler.
-That mode will even work with some old browsers where SPARE doesn't support whole-page mode with a second ID, such as IE 7.
+That mode will even work with some old browsers where SPARE doesn't support the normal mode with a second ID, such as IE 7.
 And it generally works for text content that isn't even HTML (but don't try it with binary content).

 --------